gemma-fine-tuning/services/preprocessing/README.md

 ```

 - `user_field` and `system_field` work the same way as in language modeling, but the `assistant_field` is not used.
+- Unlike language modeling, current research indicates that ONLY ONE image is allowed, but the conversion works the same

 ## Metadata Management